Dfmaaa/queue-in-C/README.md

 ## LeakSanitizer(libasan) output
 (nothing, which means no leaks.)

-If someone thinks this queue can be made better, please make a pull request or an issue.
+If someone thinks this queue can be made better, please create a pull request or an issue.